bitnbytesio/node-input-validator/README.md

 **latLong**
 The field under validation must be a valid latitude-longitude coordinate.

 **max**
-The field under validation must be less than givern value.
+The field under validation must be less than given value.

 **mime**
 The file under validation must have a MIME type corresponding to one of the listed extensions.

 **min**
-The field under validation must be greater than givern value.
+The field under validation must be greater than given value.

 **maxLength**
-The length of field under validation should be less than givern value.
+The length of field under validation should be less than given value.

 **minLength**
-The length of field under validation  should be greater than givern value.
+The length of field under validation  should be greater than given value.

 **notIn**
 The field under validation must not exist in the given list of values.